 UNU & WORLD WATER WEEK

-World Water Week 2017 is being held in Stockholm, Sweden from 27 August to 1 September.
-This year’s theme, “Water and Waste — Reduce and Reuse”, provides a significant opportunity for UNU to contribute its water expertise and strengthen engagement across sectors.
+World Water Week 2017 was held in Stockholm, Sweden from 27 August to 1 September.
+This year’s theme, “Water and Waste — Reduce and Reuse”, provided a significant opportunity for UNU to contribute its water expertise and strengthen engagement across sectors.
 Through research, commentary, and events, UNU’s work on water is helping to establish policy that will support healthy ecosystems and sound social development for decades to come.

-The United Nations University will be hosting an exhibition booth and co-organising events at World Water Week, 27 August – 1 September 2017.
+The United Nations University hosted an exhibition booth and co-organised events at World Water Week, 27 August – 1 September 2017.

-You have the opportunity to meet scholars from two UNU institutes — the UNU Institute for Integrated Management of Material Fluxes and of Resources (UNU-FLORES) and the UNU Institute for Water, Environment and Health (UNU-INWEH).
-Come to our exhibition space to learn about current research projects and publications.
+Scholars from two UNU institutes — the UNU Institute for Integrated Management of Material Fluxes and of Resources (UNU-FLORES) and the UNU Institute for Water, Environment and Health (UNU-INWEH) — were available at the exhibition space to provide information about current research projects and publications.